jonthysell/Mzinga/README.md

 ## Copyright ##

 Mzinga Copyright (c) 2015-2018 Jon Thysell.
+MVVM Light Toolkit Copyright (c) 2009-2018 Laurent Bugnion.

-Hive Copyright (c) 2010 Gen42 Games.
+Hive Copyright (c) 2016 Gen42 Games.
 Mzinga is in no way associated with or endorsed by Gen42 Games.
-To learn more about Hive, see http://www.hivegame.com.
+To learn more about Hive, see https://gen42.com/games/hive.